burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 32. C99 has a predefined identifier `__func__`.
 This identifier is implicitly defined by the compiler at the beginning of the function body as static const char `__func__[] = "function-name"`.
 Such an identifier was absent in C++98/03.

-33. In C++, operators not presented in C language usually have the highest precedence, except for ` throw` which is only above the comma operator `,`.
+33. In C++, operators not presented in C language usually have the highest precedence priority, except for ` throw` which is only above the comma operator `,`.

 34. In C, there must be at least one element in the initialization list when a structure or array is initialized.
-For C++ if empty initialization parethesis for built-in array the array will be zero initialized [zero initializated](https://en.cppreference.com/w/cpp/language/zero_initialization).
+For C++ if an empty initialization parathesis for a built-in array is used the array will be zero initialized [zero initialized](https://en.cppreference.com/w/cpp/language/zero_initialization).

-35. Before C99, i.e. in C89, C89 with the extension, there was a restriction on where automatic (stack) variables can be defined - only at the beginning of a local block.
+35. Before C99 (i.e. in `C89`, and in `C89 with the extensions`), there was a restriction on where automatic (stack) variables can be defined - only at the beginning of a local block.
 In C++98, you can declare local variables anywhere in the local scope.

 # Memory